Skip to main content

 Prerequisites

-Install the main AppSec rule collections:
+1. Install the AppSec rule collections

-sudo cscli collections install crowdsecurity/appsec-virtual-patching crowdsecurity/appsec-generic-rules
+sudo cscli collections install \

 appsec_configs: